tongfa/buildmygit/README.md

 ## centos
 I think you will need to build inotify-tools from source.  good luck.
 You'll also need a kernel that has inotify built in.
+Might be easier to install fswatch?

+## MacOS
+`brew install fswatch`

+`brew install git` if you do not already have it.

 ## other dependencies

 This tool is not quite pure bash.
-It also depends on `awk`, `grep`, `/bin/true`, `/bin/false`, `git`.
+It also depends on `awk`, `grep`, `true`, `false` and `git`.
 If you are already building your project under linux, odds are you'll have those dependencies already installed.

 # usage